UPCOPY

 C:>upcopy -p C:\tmp -d d:\tmp\old

-/* same as the first one, except this one makes use of the options */
+/* same as the first one, except this one makes use of the explicit options */

 C:>upcopy -p c:\tmp -d d:\tmp\old -f *.doc